 What Is A Dyno?

 There are two main types of dynos.
-The first being what most of us are accustomed to which is a chassis dyno, or essentially a treadmill for cars.
+A chassis dyno is what most people are familiar with, and it's essentially a treadmill for cars.
 The vehicle is strapped down and the drive wheels (rear wheels for a Mustang) are placed on large rollers.
-The operator will then “drive” the car through the gears until they hit the 1:1 gear, which is typically 4th gear on most cars, but would be 5th gear on MT-82 Manual Transmission equipped vehicles.
+The operator will then “drive” the car through the gears until they hit the 1:1 gear, which is typically 4th gear on most cars, but would be 5th gear on MT-82 manual transmission-equipped vehicles.
 Then starting at a lower RPM, the operator would put the pedal to the floor all the way to redline to measure the power output to the wheels of the vehicle.

-The second type of dyno is what most engine builders and manufacturers use to measure power output: an engine dyno.
-An engine dyno is defined exactly how it sounds -- a machine used to measure power output right off the crankshaft rather than to the tires.
+The second type of dyno is what most engine builders and manufacturers use to measure power output: An engine dyno.
+An engine dyno is when a machine is used to measure power output right off the crankshaft rather than to the tires.
 The numbers from an engine dyno will be higher than a chassis dyno due to parasitic loss or drivetrain loss of power, which is typically somewhere around 15% depending on the vehicle and other factors.
 Meaning that if your 2016 Mustang GT is rated at 435 crank horsepower, you’re actually putting about 370 horsepower to the rear wheels.
 We could dive into the physics behind it, but in simple terms it’s due to the fact that when the power is transferred over a distance (transmission, driveshaft, rear differential, rear axles, etc.), the overall output will be reduced.

 - Used to measure power output of a vehicle, typically for tuning purposes

 - Two Main Types: Engine Dyno and Chassis Dyno